Last updated: May 4, 2026

 - South Carolina Department on Aging: call 1-800-868-9095 or use GetCareSC to find your Area Agency on Aging and local support services.

-- Legal Assistance for Older Adults: the Department on Aging legal assistance program helps older adults through local aging agencies and partner lawyers.
+- Legal help for older adults: the senior legal program helps older adults through local aging agencies and partner lawyers.

 - County office finder: use the South Carolina Association of Counties directory to find local assessor, auditor, and treasurer contacts.